New York City on a budget?! Sounds impossible when airfare and hotel prices today are through the roof.

 Where’s the best neighborhood to stay?
 This is a personal preference and should be based on your interests and what attractions you plan to visit.
 My favorite spots to stay in Manhattan are Midtown East (near Grand Central Terminal) and Times Square since these locations provide a good base for exploring the city.

 I do NOT recommend staying outside of the city.
-I’ve stayed outside of Manhattan (New Rochelle) before and it was a pain to commute into and out of the city each day during my trip.
+I’ve stayed outside of Manhattan (New Rochelle) before and it was such a hassle to commute to and from the city.

-You are reliant on the train schedule and round-trip tickets from New Rochelle Station to Grand Central were $20 per person during peak hours ($15 off-peak).
-When traveling with a group, the price of train tickets can add up and you may have been better off using that money towards a hotel in the city.
+You’re reliant on the train schedule and round-trip tickets from New Rochelle Station to Grand Central were $20 per person during peak hours ($15 off-peak).
+When traveling with a group, the price of train tickets can add up fast.

 5. See Broadway shows at a discount

 One of the most popular things to do in Manhattan is to see a show on Broadway.
 But tickets can be very expensive.
 I found the best way to save money on show tickets is to look for deals on Viator.com.
 This website offers lots of discounted tickets to shows, concerts, sports, and more.